 What type of projects will I be working on as a full time consultant?

 You will have the opportunity to work across various sectors such as finance, banking, media and the public sector in business or technical roles.
 Our account managers look to place you with clients where your skills will be best utilized.
 You can hear more about the career stories of other consultants on our careers pages.

 You can be placed with any of FDM’s prestigious clients.
 You may end up working at the same place for the whole two years or you may be placed on various client sites throughout that time.

 What support will I be getting during the program?

 During your time with FDM, there will be continuous mentoring, coaching and support available to you.
 Our Consultant Support Team ensures that you have the proper resources, training and support to succeed on-site.
 On larger client sites, we have an additional Consultant Peer Support network of ambassadors to help you settle in to your role.
-FDM provides resources for further skills development with tools such as Pluralsight, an online training platform.
+FDM provides resources for further skills development with tools such as LinkedIn Learning, an online training platform.

 What happens at the end of the two years?

 At the end of the two-year commitment, you have a number of options to progress your career further.
 You will still be an FDM employee and can remain with us as a Senior Consultant.
 However, with the two-year commitment complete you can pursue other avenues if you prefer, such as transitioning into permanent employment with a client you have been placed with or taking your skills to become a freelancer.
 No matter how you choose to progress your career, you will have two years of excellent commercial experience gained through the FDM Careers Program.